Close

 Call 911

 If someone runs you off the road while riding your motorcycle, injures you, and then flees the scene, you should call 911.
-Hit-and-runs are illegal in New Jersey, so law enforcement may investigate the accident and help us identify the at-fault driver.
+Hit and runs are illegal in New Jersey, so law enforcement may investigate the accident and help us identify the at-fault driver.

 Calling 911 also generates a crash report, which we can use later on.
 Police officers may interview you and other witnesses to gather any information that could help identify the at-fault driver, such as the type of car they were driving or a partial license plate number.